bluesky/bluesky/doc/source/multi_run_plans.rst

 The following example illustrates the use of `@bpp.set_run_key_decorator` to implement two nested runs: the 'outer' run interrupts measurements, calls the 'inner' run and then completes the measurements.
 The 'outer' and 'inner' runs are assigned different run ids ('run_1' and 'run_2').
-Note that the `@bpp.set_run_key_decorator` for the 'outer' run does not overwrite run id of the 'inner' scan, despite the fact that it is generated inside the enclosed code, since the decorator is designed to replace the run id attribute of the message only if it has the default value of `None`, i.e. the run id of a message can be replaced by the decorator only once the first time it is processed by the decorator.
+Note that the `@bpp.set_run_key_decorator` for the 'outer' run does not overwrite the run id of the 'inner' scan, despite the fact that it is generated inside the enclosed code, since the decorator is designed to replace the run id attribute of the message only if it has the default value of `None`, i.e. the run id of a message can be replaced by the decorator only the first time it is processed by the decorator.

 If multiple runs are to be opened simultaneously, each run needs to be subscribed to its own instance of callback.
 Standard RunEngine subscription mechanism does not provide this capability.
 Instead,